AI-Fairness-com/BiasClean/README.md

 ## 🌍 Overview

-## 🌍 Overview

-**BiasClean v2.0** is an evidence-based fairness cleaning engine designed to remove demographic representation bias with the same rigour traditionally applied to dirty or missing data.
+**BiasClean v2.1** is an evidence-based fairness cleaning engine designed to remove demographic representation bias with the same rigour traditionally applied to dirty or missing data.
 It provides a transparent, defensible, multi-domain weighting framework aligned with **UK structural inequality patterns** and regulatory expectations, enabling the creation of fairer datasets prior to model training.

 The toolkit implements a sophisticated **7×7 matrix** of UK domains and universal fairness features, each weighted using the **SIW-ESW-PLW framework** (Structural Inequality Weight, Evidence Strength Weight, Policy & Legal Relevance Weight) based on official UK statistics and regulatory guidance.